tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 ### BodyBags

 * Time between player death and the body bag spawning, default: 180 seconds
-* Max lifetime of the bodybag, default: 24 hours
+* Max lifetime of the bodybag, default: 24 hours (in seconds)

 ### Building Fortifications